 Great Crested Newt Survey

 Great crested newts are fully protected under UK and European law and are frequently encountered on development sites.

 It is an offence to kill, capture, or disturb them, or to damage or destroy their ponds.
-This protection extends to the habitats which support great crested newt and it is generally assumed that the species might be present in terrestrial habitats up to 500m of a breeding pond, depending on habitat quality, connectivity and population size.
+This protection extends to the habitats which support great crested newts and it is generally assumed that the species might be present in terrestrial habitats up to 500m from a breeding pond, depending on habitat quality, connectivity and population size.